Seym0n/crypto-testnet-faucet/README.md

-# Litecoin Testnet faucet
+# Crypto Testnet faucet

 This is a cryptocurrency testnet faucet for Litecoin based on the cutting-edge web framework Next.js.
+Of course, the script can be amended for any other cryptocurrency as well.
 The faucet script utilizes Block.io API to send testnet coins to an address which eliminates expensive wallet hosting.

 ## Requirements